oqyh/cs2-Private-Plugins/cs2-MVP-N-RoundEnd-Music-GoldKingZ/README.md

 	//==========================
 	//        MVP Music
 	//==========================
+	//"MVP.ShowChat.xxxxxxxx" = To Show MVP In Chat
+	//"MVP.ShowCenter.xxxxxxxx" = To Show MVP In Center Html
+	//"MVP.ShowCenter_Bottom.xxxxxxxx" = To Show MVP In Center Bottom
 	//{0} = Player Name Of Who MVP Of The Match
 	//{1} = Selected Name Of MVP
 	//==========================